The other day I read about the impact of telling stories. Stories can help people feel emotions, empathise and relate to your situation.

 Do your competitors research

-Your social media pitch deck should essentially be a means of marketing your agency to prospective clients and investors.
-To engage them, you have to have a clear and attractive answer to the question: “why you?”.
+To engage with them, you have to have a clear and attractive answer to the question: “why you?”.

 According to a survey conducted by SEMrush, starting your agency pitch by stating your value proposition ranks high on the importance scale for agencies (66/100).